Kequc/knex-stringcase/README.md

 ## Contribute

 Sure!
-Except for testing frameworks, typescript definitions, anything with a dependency.
+Except for typescript definitions and anything with a dependency.